Software Tour

 dynamic and thermal/field software options, provide a range of soils-specific and general structural

-engineering analysis tools to enable finite element modelling of both
+engineering analysis tools to enable finite element modelling in 2D or

 and quadratic element libraries; advanced material models; and linear